 We are highly reliant on the help of volunteers to increase awareness and raise funds for Worcestershire Breast Unit Haven.
 Whether you can spare a few hours a month or on a more occasional basis, we really appreciate your support.

-Our volunteers allow us to help spread the word about what our charity offers, take part in events and organise small ones of our own, and of course raise those all-important funds to ensure we can continue to provide support to the women and men of Worcestershire for their breast care needs.
-We often need help manning our Charity Stand and collection buckets either up at the Hospital or at different venues around the County in addition to help and support at various events.
+Our volunteers allow us to help spread the word about what our charity offers and the support available, take part in events and organise small ones of our own, and of course raise those all-important funds to ensure we can continue to provide free support to the women and men of Worcestershire for their breast care needs.

-If you would be interested in helping to support us as a Worcestershire Breast Unit Haven volunteer, we’d ask if you could please get in touch with us either by calling the office number (01905 733 786) or emailing firstname.lastname@example.org
+If you would be interested in supporting us as a Worcestershire Breast Unit Haven volunteer, please get in touch either by calling the office number (01905 733 786) or emailing firstname.lastname@example.org

-We’ve included below thoughts from some of our current volunteers on working with Worcestershire Breast Unit Haven:
+Below you’ll find some thoughts from a few of our current volunteers on working with Worcestershire Breast Unit Haven: